saltA-saurus/PokemonTypeCoverage/README.md

 # PokemonTypeCoverage
-By Jung Woo Lee, November 2023
+#### By Jung Woo Lee, November 2023

 What: Python program originally made to make Venn diagrams for Pokemon attack type coverage.
 Now has some additional functions.

-Why: Playing PokeMMO and Gliscor had too many moves to choose from, all of different types.
+Why: Playing PokeMMO and Gliscor had too many moves to choose from, all of the different types.
 There was no tool that showed type coverage quite like I wished, thus I made this tool.
 This is for Generation V, I may add functionality for only Generation IV later.

-Run PokemonTypeCoverage.py
+How: Run PokemonTypeCoverage.py

-**Features:**
+## Features:

 Change Attack Types:
   Change the attack types you are dealing with